KamoliddinS/CppUniversityTutorialSeries/1.Introduction/README.md

 Welcome to the C++ Project Guide.
 This document provides a brief overview of various aspects of C++ development, from setting up and running your project to understanding different types of errors you could face.

 ## 1. Project Setup and Naming Conventions
 - **Setting Up a development environment**: To get started with C++ development, you'll need to set up a development environment.
-For a detailed guide, see [Setting Up a Development Environment](./SETUP.md).
+For a detailed guide, see [Setting Up a Development Environment](./SETUP.md)
+- **GIT**: GIT is a version control system that allows you to track changes in your code.
+For a detailed guide, see [GIT](./GIT.md)
 - **Building and Compiling**: Under the hood, C++ is a compiled language.
 This means that your source code is converted into machine code before it's executed.
 For a detailed guide, see [Building and Compiling](./BUILDINGAC++PROGRAM.md).

 - **CMakeLists and Makefile**: These are essential files for building and compiling your C++ project.
 They define how your source files are compiled, linked, and turned into executable programs.
 For a detailed guide, see [CMakeLists and Makefile Guide](./1.HelloWorld/C++INTRO.md).